1960–61 Football League Cup

 The 1960–61 Football League Cup was the inaugural staging of the Football League Cup, a knockout competition for England's top 92 football clubs.
 The competition began on 26 September 1960, and ended with the two-legged final almost a year later on 22 August and 5 September 1961.

-The tournament was won by Aston Villa, who beat Rotherham United 3–2 on aggregate after extra time.
+The tournament was won by Aston Villa, who beat Rotherham United 3–2 on aggregate (a.e.t.).
 Rotherham won the first leg 2–0 at Millmoor, their home ground thanks to goals from Alan Kirkman and Barry Webster.
 In the second leg at Villa Park, Harry Burrows and Peter McParland levelled the tie on aggregate and Alan O'Neill scored in extra-time to win the cup for Aston Villa.

 Calendar

 5 League teams did not compete (Arsenal, Tottenham Hotspur, Sheffield Wednesday, West Bromwich Albion and Wolverhampton Wanderers).
 Of the other 87 teams, 41 received a bye to the second round and the other 46 played in the first round.
 Unlike in later seasons, the byes were assigned randomly; from 1962–63 onward the lower teams played in the first round while the upper division teams joined them in the second round onward.